genesisdb-io/genesisdb-io-neos/README.md

-# Genesis DB Neos Flow package
+# GenesisDB Neos Flow package

-A package to enable the use of Genesis DB with Flow and Neos.
+A package to enable the use of GenesisDB with Flow and Neos.

 ## Installation